kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/pnpm@SLxA5qJFp_28TRzr1BjxZ.md

 # pnpm

-pnpm (performant npm) is a fast and disk-space-saving package manager for JavaScript.
-It's different from npm and Yarn because it stores packages in one global place and links to them.
-This means less disk space used and faster installs. pnpm follows `package.json` strictly, making sure installs are consistent.
-It supports monorepos and is more secure by keeping dependencies separate.
-It's gaining popularity for its speed and efficiency.
+pnpm (performant npm) is a fast, disk-efficient JavaScript package manager using global storage with symlinks.
+Saves disk space, ensures strict package.json compliance, supports monorepos, and provides better security through dependency isolation.
+Growing popularity for speed and efficiency.

 Visit the following resources to learn more: